nqueder/BIDS_terms/README.md

 * Create JSON-LD file for new [terms](https://github.com/NIDM-Terms/terms/tree/master/terms/BIDS_Terms).
 * Create an automated way to push newly created JSON-LD files to the Interlex information resource (see: https://scicrunch.org/nidm-terms).

+### Interlex API Key:

+To be able to search and query BIDS terms in Interlex, an Interlex account and an API key are required.
+Here’s how you can obtain one:
+* Create a [Scicrunch](https://scicrunch.org/nidm-terms) account if don’t have one already
+* Once your account is all set, go to MY ACCOUNT in the top right corner and click on API Keys
+* Enter your password
+* Click on “Generate an API key” and under key you will have your new API key!